 - Out-of-pocket medical and dental expenses

 - Purchase materials for a hobby or recreation activity

 - Funds for trips or vacations

-- Funds for entertainment such as movies, shows or ballgames
+- Funds for entertainment such as movies or sports games

-- Purchase of goods and services that add pleasure and quality to life: computers, videos, furniture, or electronics
+- Purchase of goods and services that add pleasure and quality to life, e.g. technology, furniture, or a massage

 - Athletic training or competitions